2024 Superior Spring Trail Race 50KM Participant Guide

 Saturday May 18, 2024

 Google Maps Link HERE

 Caribou Highlands Lodge in Lutsen, MN is the race host hotel – the race finishes at Caribou Highlands and the finish-line will be just a short walk to your room.
 We recommend that you stay here and support Caribou Highlands as they do a great job supporting us!
-Special room rates are available if you mention you are a Superior racer.
-Call 1-800-642-6036 or visit their Website at www.caribouhighlands.com.
+Call 1-800-642-6036 or visit their Website at http://www.caribouhighlands.com.
 Caribou Highlands’ address is 371 Ski Hill Road, P.O.
 Box 99 in Lutsen, MN 55612.

 We will take drop bags up until 6:30 AM on race morning.
-Please be sure to have the drop bag location (Sawbill or Oberg), you name, race number and distance that you are running clearly marked on the outside of the bag.
+Please be sure to have the drop bag location (Sawbill or Oberg), your name, race number and distance that you are running clearly marked on the outside of the bag.
 Please keep your drop bag as small as possible.
+Drop bags will not be protected from the elements so make sure that your drop bags are either waterproof OR that it is ok for the items inside to get wet.
 If you plan to use a drop bag, please realize that it may not be at the finish line right when you finish and you may have to wait for it until the end of the race to get it.
-A good option is to only put belongings in the bag that you do not want back and use a disposable drop bag.
+Any drop bags left behind will be discarded.